wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) Every contract on a bill, whether it is the drawer's, the acceptor's, or an indorser's, is incomplete and revocable until delivery of the instrument in order to give effect thereto:

-    Provided that where an acceptance is written on a bill, and the drawee gives notice to or according to the directions of the person entitled to the bill that he has accepted it, the acceptance then becomes complete and irrevocable.
+    provided that where an acceptance is written on a bill, and the drawee gives notice to or according to the directions of the person entitled to the bill that he has accepted it, the acceptance then becomes complete and irrevocable.

     (2) As between immediate parties, and as regards a remote party other than the holder in due course, the delivery---

-    *   (a) In order to be effectual must be made either by or under the authority of the party drawing, accepting, or indorsing, as the case may be:
+    *   (a) in order to be effectual must be made either by or under the authority of the party drawing, accepting, or indorsing, as the case may be:

-    *   (b) May be shown to have been conditional, or for a special purpose only, and not for the purpose of transferring the property in the bill.
+    *   (b) may be shown to have been conditional, or for a special purpose only, and not for the purpose of transferring the property in the bill.

     (3) If the bill is in the hands of a holder in due course, a valid delivery of the bill by all parties prior to him so as to make them liable to him is conclusively presumed.